AhmedFarag12/pizza-order-laravel/README.md

 5. **Order Management**: Users can view their order history and track current orders.
 6. **Admin Panel**: Access the admin dashboard to manage pizzas, orders, and users (admin users only).

-## Contributing
-Contributions are welcome!
-Please follow these steps to contribute:
-1. Fork the repository.
-2. Create a new feature branch.
-3. Commit your changes.
-4. Push the branch to your fork.
-5. Submit a pull request.

 ## Acknowledgements